 Can I print out a shipping label at home?

-Yes.
-Major shipping carriers offer online services that make it easy to generate shipping labels from home.
-Here are some of the online tools major shipping carriers offer online:
+Yes, you can print a shipping label at home.
+Major shipping couriers offer online services that make it easy to generate shipping labels from home.
+Here are some of the online tools major shipping couriers offer online:

-You can easily insert package weight and dimensions, destination address, and shipping class, and the carrier will automatically generate a barcode.
+You can easily insert package weight, dimensions, destination address, and shipping class, and the courier will automatically generate a barcode.

 Can I handwrite a shipping label?

 You can handwrite the shipping address (as long as it’s eligible), but you will still need a courier barcode, which needs to be generated by the courier.

 Depending on the volume of orders you’re fulfiling, handwriting shipping addresses can become time-consuming.
 You’re better off using the variety of online tools that make the process easy and more time efficient.